YAMABASS80/terraform-managed-domain-filtering/README.md

    tfenv use 0.14.7
    ```
 6. Configure your Terraform state backend
-   In order to make the deployment stable, it is highly recommend to store your Terraform state file in Amazon S3, or equivalent cloud storage. in `backend.tf` file, you can specify your own amazon S3 bucket.
+   In order to make the deployment stable, it is highly recommend to store your Terraform state file in Amazon S3, or equivalent cloud storage. in `envs/dev/backend.tf` file, you can specify your own amazon S3 bucket.
    ```HCL
     terraform {
         backend "s3" {